JakubBlaha/XtremeUpdater/README.md

   - Fixed bug causing *GameDVR* tweak to crash the app on startup if the machine is running *Windows Server 2016*.
   - App now does not close when UAC prompt is rejected.
   - *Sync popup* now does not close itself when clicking outside of it.
+  - Fixed bug causing an app crash if a dll that was attempted to restore was not backed before.

 **Tweaks**
   - Everything now scrolls smoothly.